The importance of Prebiotics

 • TAKE PROBIOTICS DAILY.
 This is super beneficial for our gut function but also has been proved. to help with depression, skin issues, autoimmune conditions, and more.

 • INCORPORATE PREBIOTICS.
 Prebiotics are a form of soluble fiber excelent to feed the good bacteria in our gut.
-Prebiotics include foods like onions, garlic, rice, oat, sweet potatoes, and bananas.
+Prebiotics include foods like onions, garlic, rice, oat, sweet , and bananas.
 So eat plenty of this beneficial prebiotics.

 Share with friends: